-95% of people across the Pacific identify as Christian and the church’s teachings have a massive influence on people’s behaviour.
-But ~68% of women and girls experience violence in their homes and communities.
-We support Pacific churches to address gender inequality and violence by re-examining their theology.
+More than 90% of people across the Pacific identify as Christian, and the Church’s teachings have a significant influence on people’s attitudes and behaviours.
+But ~68% of women and girls experience violence in their homes and communities and climate change is disproportionately affecting women and girls.

 Use our resources on gender equality theology in your church or Bible study group!
 Download them here.

 UnitingWorld Gender Equality Theology Poster series.
 Download the high resolution files here.